What Is the New Car Loan Interest Deduction and Do You Qualify?

 Opportunity Cost of Large Purchases

-Every dollar spent on a vehicle is a dollar not invested elsewhere.
-In 2025, with markets volatile and interest rates elevated, the opportunity cost deserves attention.
+Each dollar spent on a vehicle is a dollar not invested elsewhere.
+In 2025, with markets volatile and rates still relatively high, the opportunity cost deserves attention.

-If you're financing primarily to claim the deduction rather than because you can't afford the purchase, consider what investing that money elsewhere might earn.
+If you're financing primarily to claim the deduction rather than because you need the vehicle, consider what investing that money elsewhere might earn.
 Stock market returns, high-yield savings accounts, or paying down higher-interest debt might provide better returns than the tax savings.

 What Happens If the Rules Change

 Tax law changes constantly.
-The One Big Beautiful Bill Act passed in July 2025, but modifications could come through future legislation.
+The One Big Beautiful Bill Act passed in July 2025, but modifications could come through later legislation.

 IRS Guidance and Clarifications

-Additional IRS notices, revenue rulings, or regulations could clarify or modify how the deduction works.
-Stay informed through tax professionals or IRS publications.
+Additional IRS notices, revenue rulings, or final regulations could clarify or modify how the deduction works.
+Stay informed through tax professionals or IRS publications at IRS.gov.

 Legislative Changes